• Providing greater access to nutritious food in the community

 Perspective Transformation

-HIP-Cuyahoga works with individuals and organizations to help them understand how hidden assumptions about racial and ethnic minorities impact their decisions and actions toward health improvement.
-We engage leaders and community members to use both their head and heart to see and understand the world in new ways to help eliminate structural racism as a root cause of health inequity.
+HIP-Cuyahoga works with individuals and organizations to help them understand how assumptions about different populations impact their decisions and actions toward health improvement.
+We engage leaders and community members to see and understand the world in new ways, helping eliminate differences in opportunities to be healthy.